chuchuethan/Water-Quality-Analysis/README.md

-# Water-Quality-Analysis
+# :sweat_drops: Water-Quality-Analysis :sweat_drops:
-An analysis of government data on water quality
+An analysis of messy government data on different water sites and their attributes (pH, temperature, depth, salinity, etc.)

 # Tools Used
 - Excel pivot tables